loophp/collection/docs/pages/api.rst

 takeWhile
 ~~~~~~~~~

-Iterate over the collection items when the provided callback(s) are satisfied.
+Iterate over the collection items while the provided callback(s) are satisfied.

 It stops iterating when the callback(s) are not met.

 .. warning:: The `callbacks` parameter is variadic and they are evaluated as a logical ``OR``.
-             If you're looking for a logical ``AND``, you have make multiple calls to the
+             If you're looking for a logical ``AND``, you have to make multiple calls to the
              same operation.

 Be careful, this operation is not the same as the ``filter`` operation.